jimmieego/a11y-intro/index.md

 <ul>
     <li class="fragment"><a href="http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html">WCAG 1.4.1</a>: Color is not the only visual means of conveying information.</li>
     <li class="fragment"><a href="http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html">WCAG 1.4.3</a>: Text needs to have contrast ratio of at least 4.5:1.</li>
+    <li class="fragment"><a href="https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html">WCAG 1.4.11</a>: The visual presentation of User Interface Components and Graphical Objects have a contrast ratio of at least 3:1 against adjacent color(s).</li>
 </ul>